thoddnn/open-datagen/README.md

 - Data anonymization

-- (SOON) Quality enhancement with RAG from sources (Internet, local files etc)
+- Quality enhancement with RAG from Internet and local files

 - (SOON) Data augmentation